electrode-io/electrode-native/docs/cli/cauldron/add/nativeapp.md

 #### Remarks
 * The `ern cauldron add nativeapp <descriptor>` command is usually used when the development of a new version of the native application is started.
 * The new native application version is identified by the *complete native application description* in the Cauldron.
+* The descriptor provided to this command should be a complete native application descriptor.

 #### Related commands
  [ern cauldron update nativeapp] | Add a new native application version to the currently activated Cauldron